 Churches were often built upon religious sites, marked by the presence of sacred stones.

 In addition to sacred stones, other sacred objects, including altars, were used to take an oath.
-Some warriors, including ancient Greeks and Romans, swore on their weapons, perhaps as emblems of the war god.
+Some warriors, including ancient Greeks, Romans, and some Germanic peoples, swore on their weapons, perhaps as emblems of the war god.
 Oaths by weapons lasted into the Christian period.

 In northern Siberia, indigenous Ostyak and Vogul hunters and trappers regard the bear as the most holy animal.
 For a binding oath, they swear on the head of a bear.